FAQs

 Women for Women International's strategy promotes rights-based development by supporting women as they take control in rebuilding their lives and generating economic sustainability in their communities.
 Its multi-phase approach incorporates direct aid, emotional support, skills training, rights education, leadership training, microenterprise and small business development.
 Underlying all programme activities is the idea that women will advance from victim to survivor to becoming active, self-assured members of their communities.
 With support from individuals like you, we were able to reach these notable achievements:

-- Linked more than 479,000 women survivors of war with sponsors worldwide
+• Linked more than 479,000 women survivors of war with supporters worldwide

-- Facilitated the translation and exchange of more than 890,000 of letters of support between sponsors and sponsored women
+• Facilitated the translation and exchange of more than 890,000 of letters of support between sisters and Stand With Her supporters

 What can I expect?

-Women for Women International is currently working in Afghanistan, Bosnia and Herzegovina, the Democratic Republic of Congo, Iraq, Kosovo, Nigeria, and Rwanda and South Sudan.
-We have thousands of women waiting to be matched with a sponsor like you so they can join our yearlong programme.
+Women for Women International is currently working across 17 conflict affected countries.
+As a Stand With Her sister supporter you will be matched with women as she enrols in our Stronger Women, Stronger Nations programme in either Afghanistan, the Democratic Republic of Congo, Iraq, Nigeria or South Sudan.
+We have thousands of women waiting to be matched with a supporter like you so they can join our year-long programme.
 To meet these demands, we are currently unable to take into consideration any country preferences.
 You will be matched with a sister in the country where the need is greatest at the time of matching.

 How much does it cost?

-Your gift of sponsorship costs £22 a month, which you may pay monthly, or annually through your debit or credit card.
+Stand With Her sister supporters commit to a minimum donation of £22 per month per sister.
+You can pay this monthly or annually through your debit or credit card.
 Please consider making your donation monthly by direct debit, as it means Women for Women International pays fewer charges, and more of your donation goes towards our global operations including the programme in which your sister participates.

 How are my donations spent?

-A sponsor's contribution of £22 a month enables WfWI to provide a sponsored sister with business and vocational skills training, rights awareness, and health education in Women for Women International's year-long programme.
-Contributions also enable us to provide direct financial assistance to a sister during the programme so she can pay for basic necessities like food, medicine, and tuition fees for her children.
-To ensure all gifts entrusted to us have maximum impact, your sponsorship gift is combined with gifts from other sponsors, contributors, government and foundation grants, and goods donated by companies, to fund our work to benefit women, their families, and their communities.
-With the knowledge, skills, and financial and emotional support women receive through WfWI's programme, women create a stronger foundation from which to rebuild and transform their lives.
+Donations through Stand With Her enable us to provide women survivors of war with business and vocational skills training, rights awareness, and health education through our year-long Stronger Women, Stronger Nations programme.
+Contributions also enable us to provide direct financial assistance to sisters during the programme so they can pay for basic necessities like food, medicine, and tuition fees for her children.
+To ensure all gifts entrusted to us have maximum impact, your gift is combined with gifts from other donors, contributors, government and foundation grants, and goods donated by companies, to fund our work to benefit women, their families, and their communities.
+With the knowledge, skills, and financial and emotional support women receive through our training programme, women create a stronger foundation from which to rebuild and transform their lives.

 How does Women for Women International work with the community to plan and implement its training programme?